Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Usual Grothendieck groups

 We start by recalling classical facts about Grothendieck groups.
-There are three usual notions of Grothendieck groups: for additive categories, for abelian categories and for triangulated categories.
-However, the recipe is always the same: we start with a pointed, small category~$\cC$ admitting some structure that comes with a collection of distinguished triples of objects $\brak{X,Y,Z}$ for some $X,Y,Z \in \cC$, encoding the fact that $Y$ is built from $X$ and $Z$.
-Then, one constructs the free abelian group $F(\cC) := \bigoplus_{X \in \cC} [X]\bZ$ over the set of equivalences of objects of $\cC$ up to isomorphism.
+There are three usual notions of Grothendieck groups: one for additive categories, one for abelian categories (or Quillen exact categories), and one for triangulated categories.
+However, the recipe is always the same: we start with a pointed, small category~$\cC$ admitting some structure that comes with a collection of distinguished triples of objects $\{ \brak{X,Y,Z} \}$ for some $X,Y,Z \in \cC$, encoding the fact that $Y$ is built from $X$ and $Z$.
+Then, one constructs the free abelian group $F(\cC) := \bigoplus_{X \in [\cC]} \bZ \cdot [X] $ over the set $[\cC]$ of equivalences of objects of $\cC$ up to isomorphism.
 The \emph{Grothendieck group} is

 The Grothendieck group inherits other properties from the category.
 Indeed, suppose we have two categories $\cC$ and $\cC'$, both having distinguished triples, and a functor $F : \cC \rightarrow \cC'$ that preserves these triples.
 Then it induces a map